 Actually, today I came across a Shichimi Togarashi spice mix from Yagenbori by accident at a newly opened supermarket in my city, so I picked up the seven spice blend and its refill.

-This spice mix features having an excellent harmony between spicy favors and aromas in addition to aromatic spices themselves.
+This spice mix has a dark orange color and is not that spicy, and features an excellent harmony between spicy favors and fragrant aromas.

-As I like eating Miso soup with Shichimi Togarashi, I added this spice condiment to the soup and enjoyed it.
+As I like eating Miso soup with Shichimi Togarashi, I sprinkled this spice condiment over the soup and enjoyed it.

-According to the ingredient list on the package of the refill , this spice mix contains,
+According to the ingredient list on the package of the refill, this spice mix consists of,

 - Red chili pepper

 - Hemp seeds

 The Difference between Yagenbori and Yawataya Isogoro Shichimi Togarahi Spice Mixes

 I also have a seven spice blend from “Yawataya Isogoro (八幡屋磯五郎)” at home, which, as I wrote above, is also famous as one of Japan’s 3 Best Shichimi Togarashi.